Skip to main content

 • Wireless network: network name

-• Connection time: date and time of session start
+• Connection time: session start date and time

-• IP Address: device IP address on the local network
+• IP Address: device's IP address on the local network

 • Region: obtained using the public IP.
 It might not be accurate if connected to a corporate network or using a VPN.

-• Session Analyzer: whether it is configured or not.
+• Session Analyzer: indicates whether or not it is configured to launch Session Analyzer in all the user sessions.

 • Session Analyzer version: Session Analyzer version number